 Entry Requirements & How to Apply

-RQF BTEC National Extended Diploma/Cambridge Technical Extended Diploma MMM
+BTEC National / Cambridge Technical Extended Diploma: MMM

-104 points from the Irish Leaving Certificate at Highers to include 2 x H2 grades.
-Higher level subjects only considered with a minimum grade H4
+Irish Leaving Certificate: 2 x H2.
+No specific subjects required.
+Higher level subjects only considered with a minimum grade H4.